-The distributed web seeks to make peer-to-peer content distribution the new default.
+The distributed web seeks to make peer-to-peer (P2P) content distribution the new default.
 This should help make the web topology more democratic and resilient to nature and political whims.

 Lately, I’ve been taken in by the concept of the distributed web and the InterPlanetary File System (IPFS) in particular.
 On the distributed web, every client is also a server that serves copies of everything the client has recently downloaded.
-If you think this sounds a lot like how peer-to-peer file transfer protocols like BitTorrent works, then you’re absolutely right.
+If you think this sounds a lot like how P2P file transfer protocols like BitTorrent works, then you’re absolutely right.
 It’s the same principle and IPFS shares a lot of the same technology and goals.

 The web has grown increasingly centralized and initiatives like Google’s Accelerated Mobile Pages (AMP) outright seeks to move formerly independent websites onto Google’s own servers.
 The distributed web seeks to go in the opposite direction and make every client participate in content distribution.

 Content on IPFS is addressed by cryptographic hashes of the content itself.
 You query the IPFS’ Distributed Hash Table (DHT) network to discover who else claims to have the file you want, connect to them and request the file.
 Upon arrival your IPFS client can recalculate the cryptographic hash of the file and thus confirm they sent the right file.
-This ensures the integrity of the files you access and prevents man-in-the-middle (MITM) attackers from modifying the pages you want to access.
+This ensures the integrity of the files you access and prevents attacker-in-the-middle (AITM) attackers from modifying the pages you want to access.

-There is no central database that maintains a lit of every file or file hash available on the network.
+There’s no central database that maintains a lit of every file or file hash available on the network.
 Every client can host a small part of the DHT and share knowledge about how to connect to other clients that may have specific hashes.

-The distributed web is as much about democratizing content distribution as it’s about rearchitecting the web to become more resilient.
+The distributed web is as much about democratizing content distribution as its about rearchitecting the web to become more resilient.
 IPFS can route around service disruptions, natural disasters, shark-bitten undersea cables, packet flooding attacks against major web service providers, human conflicts, commercial interests, as well as government policies and censorship.

 You can always get a file assuming that anyone else that you can connect to have the same file that you want.
 IPFS can work over direct device-to-device links and mesh-networks just as well as over the broader internet.

 Imagine a local community being cut off temporarily from the internet by a natural disaster.
-With the current centralized architecture of the web, that community would lose access to pretty much every resource on the web including their own local newspaper (who’ve likely outsourced web hosting to the likes of Amazon Web Services).
+With the current centralized architecture of the web, that community would lose access to pretty much every resource on the web including their own local newspaper (who’ve likely outsourced web hosting to the likes of Amazon Web Services.)
 On the distributed web, resources of local interests like the local news, local weather, government information, maps, and other common-interest items would still be accessible from other clients in the neighborhood.